Eglinton Tournament Bridge: 2008–9 restoration

-The concrete arches were removed as well as the infill above.
+Specifically the works undertaken included the following: The concrete arches were removed as well as the infill above.
 The concrete arches were replaced with the existing refurbished cast-iron arch sections and new cast-iron fascia sections, which have restored the original width of the structure.
 The load-bearing capacity of the bridge is carried by a modern steel structure concealed beneath the wooden deck surface, as this was considered to be the original material, possibly coated with a layer of whin dust or such-like.

 The timber parapets have been replaced with cast-iron sections to match the original items.
 All of the cast-iron elements have been fabricated and fitted by the Ballantine Bo'ness Iron Company to restore the splendour of the original structure.

 The restoration involved hydrodemolition to expose the cast-iron arches through removing the concrete in which they had been embedded.
 This process used very high pressure water jets and confirmed the poor structural integrity of the iron arches.
 They were not however intended to be load bearing in the restored bridge and an upside was the degree of Gothic artwork found to exist on the arches.

 The estimated total project cost was £720k.
 Historic Scotland have indicated that they would be able to contribute some £161k, around £5k will be provided in kind, and the shortfall of £354k was the subject of the successful grant application to the Heritage Lottery Fund.
 The final cost was in the order of a million pounds.

 The bridge deck is made from imported hardwoods such as Ipe.
 The bridge was re-opened on Friday, 26 June 2009.